The Impact of Location Based Augmented Reality App And It’s Future

 However, rather than wade through every single one, here are some of the best to get started with.

 AR kit from Apple features just about everything you’d need to develop an augmented reality application.
-For example, it has a technology that allows to combine both computer vision and camera data to track the user’s environment.
-AR Kit also is able to adjust the light level in the virtual model, to respond to the level of light in the real world.
+For example, it has a technology that allows combining both computer vision and camera data to track the user’s environment.
+AR Kit also can adjust the light level in the virtual model, to respond to the level of light in the real world.

-ARKit 2 recently brought users a number of cool new features.
+ARKit 2 recently brought users several cool new features.
 For example, it allows you to build interactivity into your application, and also allows you to build ‘memory’ into your app so it can ‘remember’ the location of augmented reality objects.

-In Google’s ARCore you’ll find a mapping tool which is particularly useful for developing of location-based ARapps.
+In Google’s ARCore you’ll find a mapping tool that is particularly useful for developing location-based apps.
 ARCore can also track motion and detect vertical and horizontal surfaces.
 In the latest version of ARCore users can take two gadgets and work with one AR object from different viewing angles.

 We at iLeaf Solutions are focusing on LBAR(Location-Based Augmented Reality) technology with an application currently unnamed but we call it “CALM AR”.
-We use the LBAR and apply it with existing sewage data of many regions in the United Kingdom.
-Using Calm AR we help the sewer maintenance team to easily identify the affected sewers and it's piping, thus helping the team to track all the joining pipes.
-We performed a lot of analysis before starting CALM AR and still we are analyzing it.
-The above-mentioned features and drawbacks are our analysis for this past 18 months.
-We are now finding the possible way of a solution to rectify the LBAR limitation and building a more efficient system than now because we always seek to make it better for the future.
+We use the LBAR and apply it to existing sewage data of many regions in the United Kingdom.
+Using Calm AR we help the sewer maintenance team easily identify the affected sewers and their piping, thus helping the team to track all the joining pipes.
+We performed a lot of analysis before starting CALM AR and still, we are analyzing it.
+The above-mentioned features and drawbacks are our analysis for the past 18 months.
+We are now finding a possible way of solution to rectify the LBAR limitation and build a more efficient system than now because we always seek to make it better for the future.